roberto-fernandino/AI_Framework/docs/Neural Networks/Neural Networks.md

 Biases are kinda similar to [Weights](#Weights) but they are parameters added to the weighted sum of the inputs before passing it through the activation function different from weights that are multiplied.
 They allow the model to shift the activation function, providing additional flexibility.
 Biases help the model make better predictions when the input data doesn’t necessarily have to pass through the origin (i.e., when all inputs are zero).

-	We represent weights in the code as:
+#structure We represent biases in the code as

 ```rust
 Vec<Matrix> // [Matrix_a, Matrix_b...
 Matrix_n]